edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Data-Stream-Generation-with-Concept-Drift.markdown

 Concept drift can impact outlier detection.
 For example, a point that may be considered as an outlier at time \\(t_{1}\\) may not be seen as an outlier at time \\(t_{2}\\) anymore.

-There exist many ways to generate data to reflect concept drift.
+There exist tools to generate data to reflect concept drift.
 The MOA[^fn8] framework includes several drifting data stream generators based for example on rotating hyperplanes or radial basis functions.

 There exist also ways to generate data sets with outlier.
 The most common method is to start from a multi-class problem and to downsample one of the class.
-Then, the instances of this class becomes rare.
+Then, the instances of this class become rare.
 Note that the relevance of such procedure in outlier detection is arguable, because all "outliers" are then tied to a same underlying concept: The class they originally belong to.

 Nonetheless, there are - to the best of my knowledge - no generation procedure available to generate data with outliers subject concept drift.
 Particularly interesting are the so-called *hidden* outliers, because they can only be seen in particular subspace, so their detection is not trivial.
 I gave an example of what a hidden outlier is in a precedent [article][neural-based-outlier-discovery], that I am going to display here again:

 ![3d-plot-outlier](/img/neural-based-outlier-discovery/3d-plot-outlier.svg){:class="img-responsive"}

 In this 3-dimensional space, the points in red can be considered as *hidden* outliers, because they will be invisible as such in any 2-D or 1-D projections.
-Such outliers are in regions of relatively low density in those particular subspaces.
-They cannot be detected in the full dimensional space because of the effects of the so-called *curse of dimensionality* which destroys the notion of neighborhood[^fn7].
+Such outliers are in regions of relatively low density, but they cannot be detected in the full dimensional space because of the effects of the so-called *curse of dimensionality*, which destroys the notion of neighborhood[^fn7].
 To find them, one need to investigate particular subspaces.
 This is difficult, because the number of subspaces increases exponentially with the total number of dimensions.

 In the following, we describe a data generator that simulates this kind of outliers, and where the dependencies in subspaces change such that the concept of outlier is drifting.

 The Data Stream Generator
 -------------------------

 We create a number *N* of *m*-dimensional vectors.
-Their values are uniformly distributed between 0 and 1, except for selected subspaces, which show some kind of dependency.
-This dependency can changes over time.
+Their values are uniformly distributed between 0 and 1, except for selected subspaces, which show some kind of dependency, whose strength can change over time.
 To generate the dependencies, we take inspiration from the synthetic data used in the HiCS[^fn9] experiments, where dependencies are constructed by placing most data points close to the subspace axises, below a particular *margin*, creating an almost empty hypercube.
 Then, we let the size of this margin vary.

-The following image illustrates a 2-D subspace where the dependencies change over time.
+The following image illustrates a 2-D subspace where the strength of the dependency changes over time.
 Each image corresponds to a snapshot of the same stream at different time steps.
 As you can see, two outliers (in red) are visible in the third image.

 ![stream-generator](/img/concept-drift/streamgenerator.svg){:class="img-responsive"}